AIUSA Editorial

 The Customer Retention Imperative

 Here is where the data gets interesting for forward-thinking business owners.
 While 17% of small businesses cite employee retention as a challenge (up from 12% last year), the more pressing issue is customer retention.
+For a deeper dive into retention strategies, see our guide on recession-proof customer retention.

 The Math of Customer Retention